The Sailor Who Fell from Grace with the Sea: Plot

 The story follows the actions of Noboru Kuroda, an adolescent boy living in Yokohama, Japan.
 He and his group of friends do not believe in conventional morality and are led by the "chief".
-Noboru discovers a peephole into his widowed mother's bedroom and uses it to spy on her.
-Since Noboru is interested in ships, his upper-class mother Fusako, who owns a fashion clothing store, takes him to visit one near the end of the summer.
+Noboru discovers a peephole into the bedroom of his widowed upper-class mother, Fusako, and uses it to spy on her.
+Noboru is interested in ships, and near the end of the summer, Fusako, who owns a fashion clothing store, takes him to visit one.
 There they meet Ryuji Tsukazaki, a sailor and second mate aboard the commercial steamer Rakuyo.
 Ryuji has always remained distant from the land, but he has no real ties with the sea or other sailors.
 Ryuji and Fusako develop a romantic relationship, and their first night together is spied upon by Noboru.
 Noboru believes he has witnessed the true order of the universe because of Ryuji's connection to the sea.

-At first Noboru reveres Ryuji, and sees him as a connection to one of the few meaningful things in the world – the sea.
-Noboru tells his friends about his hero.
+At first Noboru reveres Ryuji, seeing him as a connection to one of the few meaningful things in the world, the sea – and tells his friends about his hero.
 Noboru is overjoyed when Ryuji returns to the Rakuyo, leaving Fusako behind, because he sees this as being perfect.
-However, Ryuji eventually begins losing Noboru's respect, beginning when Ryuji meets Noboru and his gang at the park one day.
+However, Ryuji eventually begins to lose Noboru's respect, beginning when Ryuji one day meets Noboru and his gang at the park.
 Ryuji had drenched himself in the water fountain, which Noboru feels is childish.
 Noboru takes issue with what he perceives as an undignified appearance and greeting by Ryuji.
-Noboru's frustration with Ryuji culminates when Fusako reveals that she and Ryuji are engaged.
+His frustration with Ryuji culminates when Fusako reveals that she and Ryuji are engaged.